DarshanDixit05/discord-bio-links/README.md

 A web application that won't limit your "about-me" section to 190 characters.

-The application is live at (URL).
+The application is live at [discord-bio-links.onrender.com](https://discord-bio-links.onrender.com/).

 ## Installation

 > This is if you want to run the application locally.
-If you just want to use it, visit (URL).
+If you just want to use it, visit [discord-bio-links.onrender.com](https://discord-bio-links.onrender.com/).

 Clone the repo either through HTTPS or SSH.